helio-fm/helio-sequencer/Docs/troubleshooting.md

 Sidebar positions are remembered between sessions.

+## Building from source

+* If you experience the error: `'exchange' is not a member of 'std'`, add `#include <utility>` to `JUCE/modules/juce_core/system/juce_StandardHeader.h` in the appropriate place.
+This is an issue pending resolution with the JUCE library, and is probably not a problem with your compiler.
+* Be sure to clone the repository with recursive mode enabled so that the ThirdParty folder is pre-populated with the necessary files.
+Alternatively, add them yourself by going to their respective repositories.
+* If you experience build errors, make sure you have all required dependencies installed in your system.

 [stretch-sidebars]: images/stretch-sidebars.png "Sidebars can be stretched sideways to avoid being cut-off by the display notch"